bengalack/cmd_timings/README.md

 * Does sprites ON/OFF affect the execution time (as described in Wouter's paper)?
 YES
 * Does the kind of logical operation used (in "slow" mode) affect the execution time?
 NO
 * Does the splitting nibbles across bytes from src to dest in logical copy affect the execution time?
 NO
-* Does the clopy block crossing the 0x4000 boundary affect the execution time?
+* Does the copy block crossing the 0x4000 boundary affect the execution time?
 NO
 * Does the placement of the destination image affect the execution time?
 NO
 * Does screen mode affect the execution time?
-YES if you look at pixel amount, NO if you look at byte amount
+Affected by pixels per byte, but I need to test more (maybe add another mode)
 * Are these timings perfectly emulated in emulators?
-NO (openMSX seems to be correct in HMMM, but not at LMMM)
+NO (webMSX is too fast.
+And openMSX is also too fast, albeit better/closer)

 ## Requirements for building